 - You get a 1.5 percent discount on the amount you pay (has to be at least the minimum payment) if you pay within 10 days of your statement closing date.

-- If you pay at least 10 percent of your balance from new purchases plus any previously deferred balance by the due date, you get 60 days interest free on the rest.
+- If you pay at least the minimum by the due date, you get 60 days interest free on the rest.